splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/3-building-programs/2-put-together/2-hello-world-gui.md

 You're not expected to understand how the following code works at this point.
 It has been created for fun, so you can just copy and paste - and enjoy a colourful "Hello World!"
 GUI program!
 :::

-Copy the following code and paste into your Program.cs file (replacing existing code) and then run your program using `dotnet run`:
+Copy the following code and paste it into your Program.cs file (replacing existing code) and then run your program using `dotnet run`:

 ```cs
 using static SplashKitSDK.SplashKit;